 We are optimists about green reconstruction, post-Covid

-But as campaigners for clean transport (some of us have been doing this since that cuts congestion, protects the environment, and fights global heating, we are optimists.
+As campaigners for clean transport (some of us have been doing this since that cuts congestion, protects the environment, and fights global heating, we are optimists.
 Our assumption must be that this coronavirus will be dealt with (dare we hope with lessons learnt for the future?).
-When that has happened the climate emergency will still be there, more and more pressing.
-Post-Covid reconstruction must be about green, good growth, not about reseeding the old disasters.
+The climate emergency will still be there, more and more pressing.
+Post-Covid reconstruction must, surely, be about green, good growth, not about reseeding the old disasters.
 We shall need people using public transport for more and more different types of journey, cutting congestion locally and fighting local and global disaster.
 Even if every car is electric, and every electron in the grid system has been mobilised by renewable energy, we need to clear our roads and streets so people can move sustainably, sociably, using active and public transport, and where communities thrive.

 We must recognise likely changes in the nature of travel.
 If city-based work is decimated, where does this leave high speed rail (HS2, NPR etc…) that links only the biggest cities and a few regional hubs?
 Is there an opportunity to better serve communities that focus on their local train stations.
 People need to travel, to explore, to get together, to be creative, to enjoy active leisure.
 Social interaction must again become possible.
 Should not transport be about promoting quality of life, not just work for work’s sake?
 Trains, trams and buses really can enable this.
 And enable environmental excellence.

 Electric trains can be spacious and comfortable for passengers.
 With a more flexible approach to work they can enable a new commuting that is a comfortable, relaxing start and finish to the day, not a sardine-canned, unhygienic ordeal.
 Low-pollution, energy-efficient, ideal for routes with lots of stations, electrics can run on zero-carbon energy.